CDCgov/SARS-CoV-2_Sequencing/README.md

 ### 12. BioNumerics SARS-CoV-2 Plugin
 Applied Maths/bioMerieux have released a plugin for BioNumerics that facilitates the processing and analysis of SARS-CoV-2 genomic sequences, whether downloaded from a public data repository or generated locally.
 More info on the tool and a tutorial can be found [here](https://www.applied-maths.com/applications/sarscov2-genome-screening).

+### 13. StaPH-B ToolKit Monroe Workflow
+The [State Public Health Bioinformatics (StaPH-B)](http://www.staphb.org/) consortium has made their [Monroe workflow](https://staph-b.github.io/staphb_toolkit/workflow_docs/monroe/) accessible through the [StaPH-B ToolKit](https://staph-b.github.io/staphb_toolkit/).
+Monroe consists of three separate Nextflow pipelines for 1) ARTIC + Illumina paired-end read assembly 2) ARTIC + Oxford Nanopore Technlogies read assembly and 3) cluster analysis from assembled SC2 genomes.

 ---

 # **Quality Management**<a id="quality" />
 This section will describe best practices for laboratory and bioinformatic quality assurance, including preflight checks for sequence and metadata submission to public repositories.

 ### 1. FDA ARGOS SARS-CoV-2 Reference Sequence Data and Materials
 The FDA, in collaboration with CDC, BEIR, UMaryland IGS, and others, have recently put together reference sequences, and materials for NGS sequencing and assay development.
 These resources will be invaluable to many laboratories implementing NGS quality management programs.
 - [FDA ARGOS SARS-CoV-2 Resources](https://www.fda.gov/medical-devices/database-reference-grade-microbial-sequences-fda-argos/fda-argos-sars-cov-2-reference-grade-sequence-data)

 ### 2. Host Sequence Removal